Smartsheet Marketing Salary in Greater Seattle Area | $155K-$180K+ | Levels.fyi

 The median Marketing compensation in Greater Seattle Area package at Smartsheet totals $180K per year.
-View the base salary, stock, and bonus breakdowns for Smartsheet's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Smartsheet's total compensation packages.
 Last updated: 11/5/2025

 Company